AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 - To preserve configuration between versions ensure to copy the emulators.json file to the updated installation.
 - If you want to allow for metadata to be stripped away between dots, like previous versions, you would add `([.].*)*` before the extension; for example gba would look like `.*[\\\\](.+?)([ ]*[\\(\\[].*[\\)\\]])*([.].*)*[.]gba` for it's regex.
 This expression will break games with dots in their name.
 You can look at the history of the configuration for some [examples](https://github.com/AndrewDWhite/GalaxyGenericImporterPlugin/blob/01ed3c6976e6cd17e805387fd0a60a5e48918973/emulators.json).
 - Unknown game issues where galaxy refuses a name you provided to it or refuses to update, can sometimes be fixed by changing the username in config.cfg .
+- Galaxy will place all programs under the same platform.
+Grouping by tags is a decent substitute so ensure to use useful ones.
+If you only intend to use one platform, you can also update the config.cfg file for that platform.

 ## Installation
-The plugin will need to be placed in `%localappdata%\GOG.com\Galaxy\plugins\installed\` as `importer_97543122-7785-4444-2254-711233556699` .
+The plug-in will need to be placed in `%localappdata%\GOG.com\Galaxy\plugins\installed\` as `importer_97543122-7785-4444-2254-711233556699` .
 The easiest version to install is the [latest version](https://github.com/AndrewDWhite/GalaxyGenericImporterPlugin/releases/latest) under releases with all of the libraries pre installed and can be unzipped into the installation directory.
 The a [Youtube video]( https://www.youtube.com/watch?v=FCrHWRy0fOs) showing installation using default directories for software.

 <img alt="installation directory with plugins installed" src="https://user-images.githubusercontent.com/972757/119213521-981b1980-ba8d-11eb-9a13-e8a8a2438c14.png">

 ## Default directories
 If the configuration is not changed to reflect your system, then the following is used by default.
-Your personal `documents\games\` folder will by default be used to house the folders for your systems which will be something like `C:\Users\andyn\Documents\Games\Dreamcast` depending on your username.
+Your personal `documents\games\` folder will by default be used to house the folders for your systems which will be something like `C:\Users\andyn\Documents\Games\Dreamcast` depending on your user name.
 See the PSP example for how to have multiple emulators for the same system for different folders and kinds of images.

 | Platform | Default Emulator Location | Default Folders |
 |---|---|---|